vsrinivas/fuchsia/docs/exceptions.md

 asserted.
 When a thread terminates both **ZX_THREAD_RUNNING** and **ZX_THREAD_SUSPENDED** are deasserted and **ZX_THREAD_TERMINATED** is asserted.
-However, signals are OR'd into the state maintained by by the port thus you may see any combination of requested signals when **zx_port_wait**() returns.
+However, signals are OR'd into the state maintained by the port thus you may see any combination of requested signals when **zx_port_wait**() returns.

 ## Comparison with Posix (and Linux)